steven-terrana/gradle-jpi-plugin/README.md

 This is a Gradle plugin for building [Jenkins](http://jenkins-ci.org) plugins, written in Groovy or Java.

+## Compatibility with Gradle versions

+The latest version of the JPI plugin requires **Gradle 6+** to make use of advanced dependency management features.

+For Gradle versions 4.x or 5.x, please use version `0.38.0` of the JPI plugin.

 ## Configuration

 Add the following to your build.gradle: